Wall Upholstery 101, choose a method

 - Purchase some padding ¼ to ½” thick

-Take a length of Contour wall system (CWS) and a staple gun, start by the ceiling at the top right or left corner.
+Take a length of Contour wall system (CWS) and a brad nailer, start by the ceiling at the top right or left corner.

-Place the slat against the ceiling or crown molding and use your stapler or brad nailer.
-Fix the CWS.
-Take another length to reach the other corner. .
+Place a strip against the ceiling or crown molding and fix.
+Take another length until you reach the other corner.

-Do the same at the base of your walls; baseboard or chair rail.
+Do the same at the base of your walls or chair rail.

 Get your padding.
-Place it just below the track at the top and use your staple gun.
-Trim to the each if to long.
+Place it just below the track at the top and use your stapler.
+Trim if too long.

 TOP.
-Make sure the fabric is stretch at the top.
 Place fabric over the wall with a little extra all around.
-(Leave more extra cloth at the base to bottom) Start at the top center with one staple.
+(Leave more extra cloth at the bottom) Start at the top center with one staple.
 Hold and stretch very slightly from center to the right, staples on the CWS until you reach the corner.
 Repeat from the center left to the other corner.

 BOTTOM.
 Go to the bottom.
 Let the fabric hang naturally and stretch it vertically, staple in the center.
 Work to the right and to the left.
 Make sure keep straight.

-Enjoy making your room.
-Drop me a line if you have any question on the subject.
-I believe you have now all elements for installing a track for wall upholstery 101.
+I believe you have now all elements for installing fabric wall upholstery 101.